pratyushjain99/Project4-pratyusj/README.md

 # Project 4
-- **Assigned: Friday March 18**
+- **Assigned: Friday October 28**
-- **Task 0 Due: Friday March 25, 11:59pm**
+- **Task 1 Due: Sunday November 6, 11:59pm**
-- **Task 1&2 Due: Friday April 8, 11:59pm**
+- **Task 2 Due: Friday November 18, 11:59pm**

 ### Project Topics: Mobile to Cloud application

-This project has 3 tasks:
+This project has 2 tasks:
 - Task 0 involves researching, selecting, and demonstrating that you can successfully use the technologies you plan to use in your project.
 - Task 1 will build on _Lab 3 - Creating Containers and Deploying to the Cloud_ and _Lab 8 - Android Lab_.
-You will design and build a simple mobile application that will communicate with a RESTful web service in the cloud.
+You will design and build a distributed application consisting of a mobile application, a web service that communicates with a RESTful web service in the cloud, and a dashboard that displays logging and simple analytics about your application.

-- Task 2 will add an operations logging and analysis function to your Task 1 web service.
+### Task 1: Design your Application and Demonstrate Feasibility

-### Task 0: Demonstrate using chosen 3rd Party API and MongoDB-as-a-Service
+The goal of this task is to develop an idea for your application, and demonstrate the feasibility of using a 3rd party API and a database-as-a-service.

-Research and choose a 3rd party API to use in Task 1 and 2.
+Start by researching and choosing a 3rd party API to use in Task 2.
 Be sure to read Task 1 carefully to see how you will use the API, and to understand what APIs cannot be used.

-In detail, you should satisfy the following requirements:
+To complete Task 1, you should satisfy the following requirements:

 **1. Fetch data from a 3rd party API**
 a.
 Create a simple Java application that will make a request to the API and receive structured JSON or XML data.
 b.
 Extract some piece of data and print it to the console.

 **2. Write and read data to MongoDB Atlas**
 a.
-Read the Database section in Task 2 about creating and using mongoDB with Atlas.
+Read the Database section below about creating and using mongoDB with Atlas.
 b.
 Create a mongoDB database on Atlas.
 c.
 Create (another) simple Java application that will:
 - Prompt the user for a string.